 - Click Yes to give the needed permissions.

 - Paste this command into the Command Prompt window:

 - Hit Enter.

-- Now, check if you can plug your device to your computer.
+- Now, check if the error has been removed from your computer.

 Some users reported that installing the MTP Porting Kit had helped them resolve the issue.
 So, it won’t hurt if you try doing the same.
 Here are the steps: